How to test for mold in your house

 Some species of mold are not visible.
 However, other species, particularly mildew, are easy to spot.
 They usually start as small black spots that you can see in grout lines in damp and shady places.

 While mold is easy to distinguish, some people can confuse it with dirt, especially if it grows in small hidden colonies.
 A quick test for this is to dab drops of diluted bleach on the area.
 If the area lightens after a few minutes, it's a positive result for mildew.
 If it stays dark, then there's probably no mold.
+Read more about the difference between mold and mildew.

 Signs you have mold in your house

 Determining whether you have mold in your house can be challenging.
 However, knowing the signs to look out for should simplify your task.
-Below are indicators you might have a mold problem in your indoor space;
+Below are indicators you might have a mold problem in your indoor space.

 · Allergic symptoms